 - confirmation of the level of care from close family friends or relatives

 - confirmation from professional members of the community who have regular contact with the family, such as teachers, police, ministers of religion, accountants, lawyers or doctors

 - social worker reports, especially in cases where there may be a fear of violence if the other parent is contacted

 - proof of travel arrangements at contact times (for example, rail or airline tickets), and

 - records from Centrelink or other government agencies which may confirm present or previous patterns of care, such as information about past shared caring arrangements which may be relevant to the current situation, particularly where an existing care determination was made by Child Support and at least one of the parties is stating that the care arrangements have changed.

 Centrelink must not attempt to obtain verification of care arrangements from the child.

-If Centrelink makes a new care determination based on changed care arrangements, the individual can seek review of this decision by Centrelink (see 6.2).
+If Centrelink makes a new care determination based on changed care arrangements, the individual can seek review of this decision by Centrelink (6.2).

-Act reference: FAAct section 35T Percentages of care determined under the child support law that apply for FA purposes, section 35U Reviews of percentages of care under child support law apply for FA purposes
+Act reference: FAAct section 35T Percentages of care determined under the child support law that apply for family assistance purposes, section 35U Reviews of percentages of care under child support law apply for family assistance purposes

 Verification of change of care arrangements required when a new carer claims FTB